Toocanzs/anki-voicevox/README.md

 # VOICEVOX Audio Generator for Anki
 Generate high quality Japanese audio for your Anki cards using the VOICEVOX speech synthesis software

+No more dealing with addons that break randomly after a while or generate low quality audio.
+You can run VOICEVOX for free on your own computer and generate high quality Japanese audio with a simple right click in the card browser.

 Showoff and setup guide video: https://youtu.be/-V3pnCuEIxw

 Download VOICEVOX: https://voicevox.hiroshiba.jp/